Modeling Solids in Nuclear Astrophysics with Smoothed Particle Hydrodynamics: Crust Simulations with FleCSPH

 Since the simulated stars and therefore the gravitational external potential are spherically symmetric, the acceleration due to gravitational forces is automatically parallel to $\mathbf{n}_\mathrm{CCI}$.
 The accelerations from the EoS and numerical viscosity, on the other hand, have to be split according to Eq.~(\ref{eq::radial_perp_acc}). followed by the elimination of the perpendicular component. \\

 Figure~\ref{fig:crust_core} shows the total kinetic energy for the NST crust and core.
 We test three different configurations where the star is composed of (a) a fluid crust and core, (b) a solid crust and a fluid core, and (c) a solid crust and a frozen core.
 For the latter, we reset the particle velocities in the core to zero at each iteration.
 The initial toroidal crust velocity has $M \sim 4 \times 10^7 \: \mathrm{cm/s}$.
-For both the solid and fluid crust, we see that the core's kinetic energy usually stays about one to two orders of magnitude below the energy of the crust, except for occasional energy spikes.
-These are most likely caused by particle rearrangement.
-However, the different behavior of the kinetic energies of crust and core indicates that the motion of both is decoupled and the toroidal motion is, therefore, confined to the crust.
-This is confirmed when we plot the $\varphi$-velocity distribution of the SPH particles at $t \sim 0.074\,{\rm s}$ in Fig.~\ref{fig:fluid_crust}.
-Here, we can clearly see a cut between the higher crust velocities and the particle velocities in the core.
+For both the solid and fluid crust, we see that the core's kinetic energy stays below the energy of the crust until $t \sim 0.07\:\mathrm{sec}$.
+After that, even though the energies of the crust and core are similar, the crust continues to show an oscillation pattern while the behavior of the core's kinetic energy is irregular.
+This indicates that the motion of both is decoupled and the toroidal motion is, therefore, confined to the crust.
+In Fig.~\ref{fig:fluid_crust}, we plot the $\varphi$-velocity distribution of the SPH particles at $t \sim 0.07\,{\rm s}$.
+Here, we can clearly see a distinction between the high particle velocities in the crust versus the generally lower values in core.

-In Figure \ref{fig:crust_core} we see that after an initial sharp drop of the crust kinetic energy, oscillatory behavior sets it.
-To extract the dominant frequencies, we perform a Fourier analysis of the common logarithm of the energy with a correction for the slope of energy decrease.
-The results for the time interval $0.04\,{\rm s} \leq t \leq 0.1\,{\rm s}$ are shown in Fig.~\ref{fig:crust_core_FFT}.
-The low-mode frequencies are at about 58\:Hz for case (a), i.e., the fluid crust on top of the fluid core, and about 60\:Hz for both cases (b) and (c) of a solid crust on top of a fluid and frozen core, respectively.
-We also find peaks at higher frequencies of around 880\:Hz when a fluid core is present, and about 613\:Hz when the core is frozen.
-However, the exact values might be affected by the sampling time steps in the simulation output and require a more detailed analysis.
-The low-frequency oscillations are not modified by the state of the core and, more importantly, are present for a fluid and solid crust.
+To extract the dominant frequencies of the oscillations in the crust, we perform a Fourier analysis of the kinetic energy with a correction its exponential decrease with time.
+The results are shown in Fig.~\ref{fig:crust_core_FFT}.
+The low-mode frequencies are at about 64\:Hz for case (a), i.e., the fluid crust on top of the fluid core, and about 74\:Hz for both cases (b) and (c) of a solid crust on top of a fluid and frozen core, respectively.
+The oscillations are not modified by the state of the core and, more importantly, are present for a fluid and solid crust.
 This implies that the restoring force for the periodic motion is not due to material strength.
 Instead, it is most likely caused by density perturbations during the initial toroidal particle displacement and then sustained by the bulk modulus.

 Figure \ref{fig:fluid_oscillations} shows the distribution of the $\varphi$-velocity in the fluid crust during one period of the low-frequency oscillation.
 While there is large-scale material motion in the upper vs. the lower hemispheres, the velocity pattern is noisy and certainly not like the one expected for the $m=0,\,l=2$ mode.
 With that we conclude that while the decoupling of the crust and core shear motion is successful, the crustal toroidal oscillations cannot be sustained due to the dominating bulk modulus which converts density perturbations into particle velocity noise.
 Next, we will therefore discuss strategies how to reduce the impact of the bulk modulus and ensure that the shear modulus dictates the toroidal oscillations.